Charles F. Hurley: Political career

 Hurley's entry into politics was in 1919, when he won election to the Cambridge school committee, on which he served until 1931.
 In 1930 he ran as a Democrat for the position of Massachusetts State Treasurer, winning three consecutive two-year terms.
 Each year he defeated his Republican opponent by wide margins, leading to calls for him to stand for governor.
 Governor Joseph B. Ely appointed Hurley to the state administration's committee which distributed federal New Deal relief money, and was aligned with the Democratic Party faction opposed to James Michael Curley, the powerful Mayor of Boston.
 This faction was generally opposed to the influx of federal money, and the party infighting meant that Hurley minimized the number of Curley supporters the committee engaged, and that the distribution of relief aid was hampered by the ongoing dispute.
 In 1936, he won the Democratic Party nomination for governor (Curley, the incumbent, was seeking a Senate seat), and then won the general election, defeating the Republican candidate, former state treasurer John W. Haigis.

 Governor Hurley's administration was a brief departure from the increasing ethnic conflict between Yankee Protestants and Irish-American Catholics in political machines, party control, and business influence which had marked the state's early 20th century history.
 As a result of immigration in the late 19th and early 20th century, the predominant power of the native American classes had first eroded in Boston and then the state with brief checks and restoration of Yankee power in the interim.
-While Irish immigration had been reduced to a trickle with the Immigration Act of 1924 further immigration was negligible and the state turned to a process of assimilation and competition between the two groups for remaining power.
+Irish immigration had been reduced to a trickle with the Immigration Act of 1924, further immigration was negligible, and there was a process of assimilation and competition between the two groups for remaining power.
 Hurley represented the more legitimate side to Irish American politics and he attempted to prove the Americanization of his ethnic community by turning away from ethnic spoils which had marked his predecessors.
 Included amongst his program of cleaning up the civil service were the regulation of labor practices and emphasis on individual rights.